 2. Point-of-Use Water Heater

 When installing a soaking tub, there are some crucial factors to consider.
-For example, the soaking bath needs a lot of hot bath water for filling and is designed to be reused multiple times.
-You might also consider purchasing a wooden or plastic cover over the bath when it is not utilized to prevent the water from cooling down.
-You’ll need to have a method for heating the hot tub to the correct temperatures every time you use it.
+For example, the soaking bath requires a lot of hot water to fill and is designed for reuse multiple times.
+You might also consider purchasing a wooden or plastic cover for the bath when it is not in use to prevent the water from cooling.
+You’ll need a method to heat the hot tub to the correct temperature every time you use it.

-For the most authentic Japanese bath experience, you will like to heat the water to about 42°C. The electricity bill can get quite hefty if you use an electric heater.
+For the most authentic Japanese bath experience, you will like to heat the water to about 42Β°C. The electricity bill can get quite hefty if you use an electric heater.
 To save on energy costs, consider using a gas heater.
-If you don’t like to reuse the same bath water, please avoid storage heaters, which will take time to heat the water, especially if you have a big family.
+If you don’t like reusing the same bath water, please avoid storage heaters, as they take time to heat the water, especially if you have a big family.
 Discuss this with your interior designer to decide on the best energy-saving heater.

 3. Separate Bathing Area

-If you’re a hardcore Japanese bath fan, you may want to design a separate bathing room for actually cleaning yourself with soap and shampoo.
+If you’re a hardcore Japanese bath fan, you may want to set up a separate bathing room to actually bathe with soap and shampoo.
 Depending on your style, this might be a sink with buckets or a small shower stall with floor drains.
-If you’re planning to use a bucket, you might be interested in buying a hinoki pails.
+If you plan to use a bucket, you might be interested in buying a hinoki pail.

 Cypress Bath Chair 3-Piece Set A Cypress Bath Chair, For Hot Tub, Cypress Soap Stand